Skip to content

 INSIGHTS

-U.S. Leagues Struggle to Win Fans in Europe, Trail European Soccer Leagues’ Success in the U.S.
+U.S. Sports Struggle to Find Fans in Europe, European Soccer Draws Fans in U.S.

 U.S. and European leagues target growth on opposite continents, but which leagues are attracting mindshare of sports fans across the pond?